calumgrant/logical/docs/worklist.md

 Datalog syntax.
-0. Asserting
-1. Querying/finding
 1. Naming predicates
-2. Other syntaxes, such as count, sum, not.
+2. Other syntaxes, such as count, sum
 3. Linking Datalog and Logical predicates

-- nonary predicates.

 # Ideas to work on next: